hhtpcd/kubernetes-sandbox/README.md

 ## Install ArgoCD

+> ⚠️ Make sure your Kubernetes context is pointing at the Production/remote
+> cluster to avoid conflicts with your local environment.

 Install the full-fat ArgoCD components.
 Includes Redis, Dex auth server and UI.
+This requires broad permissions in the target cluster for creating these resources.

 ```sh
 kubectl create namespace argocd